A Church Plant from Danvers

 A Church Planting Church

 But even more importantly, First Baptist Church has a deep church planting legacy, having planted two others churches in their first century.
-So also because of the extraordinary early growth mentioned above, it was decided in 1824 that there was a need for planting another church.
-Therefore, subscriptions were taken for the erection of another church, and only October 21, 1825 and then again on January 18, 1826, eleven men and 20 women were sent out to form another church, originally called the Second Baptist Church.
-It's church building was on St. Peters Street facing Federal Street, less than a mile away from First Baptist.
+So because of the extraordinary early growth mentioned above, it was decided in 1824 that there was a need for planting another church.
+Therefore, subscriptions were taken for the erection of another church, and on October 21, 1825 and then again on January 18, 1826, eleven men and 20 women were sent out to form another church, originally called the Second Baptist Church.
+Its church building was on St. Peters Street facing Federal Street, less than a mile away from First Baptist.
 Rev. Rufus Babcock was the first pastor of Second Baptist church.
 In 1856, the name was changed from Second Baptist Church to Central Baptist Church, and it served the cause of Christ in Salem for almost 80 years until 1909.
 In the summer of 1908, both First Baptist and Central Baptist were without a pastor, and the subject of a union of the churches was considered by individual members.
 By March of 1909, the two churches had formally agreed to merge into one church, meeting at First Baptist Church’s building on Federal Street and agreeing to be called First Baptist Church going forward.

 When Salem became home to the Naumkeag Steam Cotton Mills and hundreds of French Canadian workers flocked to Salem seeking employment, and it quickly became Salem’s largest employer.
 Thus, FBC decided to plant a church for French-speakers right there in their midst.
 They chose Rev. Oliva Brouillette to be their first and only pastor.
 The new church would minister to the French-speaking people in South Salem for 50 years, as the French Evangelical Baptist Church, from 1900-1950.
 By 1950, as the company began plans to move their operations south, many of the French-speakers in Salem began to move to other areas and numbers in the church dwindled.
 Therefore, Rev. Brouillette’s French Evangelical Church also re-united with First Baptist Church and a “neutral/unbiased” pastor was called to serve this now combined congregation.
 Also in 1950, the Calvary Baptist Church in Salem, which was organized in 1870, similarly united with First Baptist Church.
 Rev. Walter Loomis was loved by all and the mergers became past history.